katereclark/cloud_database/README.md

 * Use JavaScript to present the queries and data in a more asthetic way.
 * Add a component that will create a notification if any of the data is changed.
 * Create an index to order the data by author as well.
+* Make a password also be required to log in.